 We have several avenues for communication in this course.
 First, there is a general Course Questions Discussion Board where you are encouraged to ask general questions about the course and questions about how to upload assignments.
 There is also a Discussion Board for the Syllabus, and one for the Presentation Project.
 Private questions should be emailed directly to the instructor or TA, or through e-Learning.

 You can expect a prompt reply during office hours, except during holidays.
-Please allow 24 hours for replies not posted during office hours.
-When emailing Randy or Abebe, make sure to CC me on the email in the event I need to assist them.
+Please allow 48 hours for replies not posted during office hours.

 REQUIRED TEXTBOOK: